expertasolutions/AzDo.VstsDashboard/README.md

 ![CICD_Screencapture](screenshots/CI_CD_Dashboard.png)

 ## Supported versions
 - Azure DevOps Services
-- Azure DevOps Server 2019 update 1 (17.153.29207.5) and later

-  For more informations regarding Azure DevOps Server versions, see [Azure DevOps Server build numbers](https://docs.microsoft.com/en-us/azure/devops/release-notes/features-timeline#server-build-numbers)
+- Azure DevOps Server 2019 update 1 (17.153.29207.5) and later - see [Azure DevOps Server build numbers](https://docs.microsoft.com/en-us/azure/devops/release-notes/features-timeline#server-build-numbers)

 ## More informations
 - **What's next ?**: You can follow the next features inclusion on our [GitHub project page](https://github.com/expertasolutions/VstsDashboard/issues).
 If you want to contribute, don't hesitate to jump in it.